eohtake/javaplugin64/README.md

 ## Overview

-This module installs the most recent version of Java Plugin 64-bits (JRE).  `Version 8 update 73.`
+This module installs the most recent version of Java Plugin 64-bits (JRE).  `Version 8 update 77.`

-It also removes some older versions, as for example version 8 update 71 and 66.
+It also removes some older versions, as for example version 8 update 73.
 To see the full list, please refer to the reference section at the end of this page.

 ## Module Description